sujalshah-bit/meet_thursday/README.md

 ## 1. Summary

-Today, `Starlark` does not really behave like the other resolvers.
-It has its own field on `FamilyType`, its own code path in `buildMetricString`, and its own copy of the label/sample-writing logic.
-On top of that, the `Resolver` interface can only return flat `map[string]string]` data, so anything that isn't a single string value (a list, a set of samples) has to be smuggled through string tricks in the map keys.
+The current `Resolver` interface has two kinds of problems: (1) it can only return flat `map[string]string` data, so lists and multi-sample output get smuggled through string tricks in map keys, and sanitization rules live outside the interface as an unwritten convention; and (2) Starlark doesn't fit the interface at all, so it's bolted on as a separate struct field with its own duplicated code path instead of being a real resolver.

-This document lists the concrete problems with the current design, then proposes a new `Result` type plus a small `FamilyGenerator` interface that lets Starlark be a real resolver instead of a bolted-on special case, without losing type safety or forcing every resolver to answer questions that don't apply to it.
+This document proposes a `Result` type that returns data as what it actually is (scalar, list, or map) instead of encoding it into strings, plus a small `FamilyGenerator` interface that lets Starlark — and any future whole-family-at-once resolver — plug into the same dispatch and the same sample-writing code as everyone else, instead of needing its own branch and its own copy of the logic.

 ## 2. Problems with the current design